BattletechModders/RogueTech/Core/CustomAmmoCategories/README.txt

 Weapon definition
 new fields
-  "PhysicsAoE": true,             - enables or disables per weapon AoE physics implementation.
-If not set - global value will be used.
+  "TagAoEDamageMult": {}          - same purpose and logic as "TagAoEDamageMult" in settings but per weapon.
+Multiplicative to "TagAoEDamageMult" from settings.
-                                    can be set for weapon, ammo and mode.
+									Can be set for mode, ammo and weapon.
+Multiplicative for mode, ammo and weapon.
+Either words if same tag modifer exists in mode, ammo and weapon dictionaries overall result will be multiplicative "PhysicsAoE": true,             - enables or disables per weapon AoE physics implementation.
+If not set - global value will be used. can be set for weapon, ammo and mode.
 Mode have priority, than ammo, than weapon.
   "PhysicsAoE_Height": 10.0,      - additional height for physics AoE.
 If physics for AoE enabled - each AoE explosion position y position altered